futuregrid/rain-move/_sources/man-move.txt

 Examples
 --------

 * Add a node to a particular cluster.
-We need to indicate the properties of the node.
-They are identified of the node, hostname, IP and the cluster.
+We need to indicate the properties of the node, which are a node ID, hostname, IP and cluster ID.

   ::